lmastroianni/mastroianni_roku_research/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+localhost:8888 Using MAMP/ WAMP:

+Move the project folder into either your 'htdocs' or 'WWW' folder within MAMP or WAMP.
+Then navigate to your MAMP or WAMP server page and select the project.

 ## Built With
 HTML5 - Layout
 Equal Web - JS Accessability tool